ultrmgns/pxphomework/README.md

 The system works with synthetic CSV data containing merchant information.
 You can:
 - Use the provided CSV files (in mcp_server directory)
 - Generate new data using the data generation script (datagen.py)
+- Create a custom pipeline (which would require modifications to all scripts, but since we're working with synthetic data for this exercise, this should be sufficient to deliver the point across)

 ## System Flow